-All of us know we need to protect ourselves from the sun to avoid skin cancer, and to slow down the aging process.
+We all know we need to protect ourselves from the sun to avoid skin cancer and slow down the ageing process.
 But do we really know all there is to know about practicing safe sun protection on ourselves?

 Are we using sunscreens wisely?
 Or are we just applying more chemicals to our faces daily, but actually not protecting ourselves from the sun at all?

 The amount of information out there on sunscreens is baffling, and the Australian cancer council says that we are so concerned about the SPF factor, that we are not concentrating on the bigger sunscreen issue… The fact that most of us do not use it correctly, that we are only using a third of what we should be applying daily to protect ourselves.

 Many of our top moisturizers contain an SPF factor which we religiously apply to our faces every morning.

 And many of us, complain of congestion, milia, irritated and inflamed skins, and breakouts which we cannot clear up no matter what we do externally or internally until we stop using a moisturizer with sunscreen in it.

 But why are we using a moisturizer with sunscreen anyway?
 By the time sun protection is needed between the hours of 10 am and 2 pm (11am and 3pm daylight saving) the sunscreen applied at 7 am is null and void, as even a broad spectrum 30 plus sunscreen only gives us a protection for no more than 2 hours!
 So it has worn off by 9 am.
 We have happily applied a layer of toxic chemicals to our face for no reason at all, as by the time we head out into the sunshine at lunchtime, the sunscreen has done its dash.